Dolly Parton Imagination Library

 Every year leading up to Christmas, Norfolk Virtual School and Waterstones team up to launch the Giving Tree appeal.
 This is a Christmas project aimed at bringing the joy of books and reading to the county’s Looked After Children.
-2019 was the 13th year we have run the appeal and was the largest to date with over 1000 books purchased by the public and sent to over 850 children in care.
+2020 was the 14th year we have run the appeal with more than 800 books purchased by the public and sent to children in care.

 Learning & Skills Development:

-We have partnered with the Norwich Community Sports Foundation to create a new exciting opportunity for our Year 5 children.
-The primary focus will be health and wellbeing before moving on to creative writing and Maths, and where possible incorporating other subjects such as History.
+We have partnered with the Norwich Community Sports Foundation to create a new exciting opportunity for our KS3 children.
+The initial focus will be health and wellbeing before moving on to creative writing and Maths, and where possible incorporating other subjects such as History.

 Threaded throughout the programme will be opportunities to develop communication self-esteem and team skills.
 The programme in normal circumstances will run Spring term to Spring term, so the children will have the opportunity to participate for a year.
 This would also enable the children to make friendships with all those on the course.
 Set within the amazing Norwich City Football Club (but with sessions being online until Covid restrictions are lifted)

 Monthly Virtual School Competitions